 I suppose actually getting a call saying she has head lice would be worse.
 But still, my experience with this elementary school is that it takes a lot for them to notify parents of lice.
 In the past, I’ve known of occasions when there have been up to 6 or 7 kids in one classroom with head lice, and no letter goes home.
 So knowing that and getting this letter had me…concerned.

 I certainly know from working in schools as an SLP that kids just get head lice, and it’s not a matter of cleanliness or hygiene.
 It can happen to anyone’s kid.
 My kid.
 Your kid.
 So no judging here.
-But if I can prevent my thick-haired daughter from getting lice, 👏Imma 👏do it.
+But if I can prevent my thick-haired daughter from getting lice, 👏I’m 👏gonna.

-Beyond that, there are over-the-counter products you can get to deter the head lice from taking up residence on your child’s head.
-Fairy-Tales products contain essential oils that repel lice and give you a fighting chance at keeping them out of your house.
+There are over-the-counter products you can get to deter the head lice from taking up residence on your child’s head.
+Fairy-Tales products contain essential oils that repel lice and give you a fighting chance at preventing an infestation.
 Their products include the following.